 11:30–13:00 Places of Desire with Anna Biczók, Anne Juren and Perel

-13:30–15:00 Burning Down the House with Tobias Herzberg, Gyula Cserepes, Lisa Hinterreithner, Stefanie Wenner and Frank Willens
+13:30–15:00 Burning Down the House with Claudia Bosse, Tobias Herzberg, Gyula Cserepes, Lisa Hinterreithner and Frank Willens

-16:00–17:30 Crisis and Cohabitation with Lilla Bartuszek, Claudia Bosse, Katalin Erdödi, Orsolya Mátyus, Florian Schlederer, Rita Süveges & Anna Zilahi (xtro realm)
+16:00–17:30 Crisis and Cohabitation with Lilla Bartuszek, Katalin Erdödi, Orsolya Mátyus, Florian Schlederer, Rita Süveges & Anna Zilahi (xtro realm)

 The apparent impossibility of understanding another person’s pain, their aches, their way of physically moving through this world, while, at the same time, being so profoundly bound to our own body and health, upholds the ideological walls that keep us separated in all aspects of life.
 With an emphasis on the body in its and as an environment, Places of Desire seeks to find ways of bridging this impossible gap by garnering a deeper understanding of one’s own body, as well as developing continuous practices of solidarity with bodies that stand apart.
 The panelists share their artistic practices, their knowledge and approaches regarding matters of care and, in doing so, ask: Are we not more than a single body at a time?
 And: What bodies are we imagining?